We encourage all users of Django to upgrade as soon as possible.

 the 2.2, 2.1, and 1.11 release branches.
 The patches may be obtained from the following changesets:

 The following releases have been issued:

-The PGP key ID used for these releases is Tim Graham: 1E8ABDC773EDE252.
+The PGP key ID used for this release is Mariusz Felisiak: 2EF56372BA48CD1B.

 General notes regarding security reporting

 As always, we ask that potential security issues be reported via